Boston Cream Donuts

 - Remove from the oil and place on paper towel-covered wire rack.
 Let cool before filling.

-- Add a little bit of mixture to the egg yolks and whisk together, then add egg mixture to milk mixture.
+- Add a little bit of mixture to the egg yolks and whisk together, then add egg mixture to remaining milk mixture.
 Place the saucepan back on the heat and bring to a light boil.
 Allow to boil for 2 minutes, stirring continuously.

 - Remove from heat, add butter and vanilla.
 Stir until smooth.
 Pour into a medium bowl.
 Cover with plastic wrap and press it directly on surface.
 Refrigerate until cold.